icyphy/accessors/accessors/web/README.md

 To update the docs by hand, run ant jsdoc

-An automated build on terra.eecs.berkeley.edu updates the docs as necessary.
+An automated build on terra.eecs.berkeley.edu updates the docs by checking the accessors repo every 5 minutes.

 See [https://www.terraswarm.org/accessors/wiki/Main/JSDoc](https://www.terraswarm.org/accessors/wiki/Main/JSDoc).